 If there are still places available, a second round of places will be offered at a later date in descending order to children in Category two below.

 Multiple Applications exist when attempts are made to enrol children in a number of schools at the same time.
 Agreements exist between local schools and prior to the allocation of places; discussions take place between the relevant schools to eliminate applications made to more than one school.
 Where more than one application is made, it is the policy of the Boards to assign such applications to the school nearest to the primary residence of the child.

 SPECIAL EDUCATION NEEDS:

 The parents of children with Special Educational Needs, who feel relevant resources available to the school are inadequate to the special needs of their child/children, are advised to consider a special school which is designed and resourced to specifically cater for the needs of children with Special Educational Needs.
 The Board of Management may delay the enrolment of a Junior Infant pupil with special needs.
 This will allow the Principal and Board of Management to place the child in the class that is considered to be most suitable to the child’s needs.
+This has proved to have worked well in the past.
 Further information can be viewed in our Whole School Policy for Learning Support and Special Education Needs.

 CODE OF BEHAVIOUR/SCHOOL POLICIES:

 Children enrolled in our school are required to co-operate with and support the school’s Code of Behaviour as well as all other policies on curriculum, organisation and management.
 The Board of Management places Parents/Guardians as responsible for ensuring that their child (ren) co-operate with said policies in an age-appropriate way.
 Parents must complete a section on the application form confirming this.
 The Code of Behaviour Policy along with a number of other policies can be viewed on our website at www.stsylvestersinfantschool.com .The remainder of policies are available for viewing from the school office on request.